Non-congruence of homology Veech groups in genus two: Appendix

 \begin{cor} Every ideal of prime norm $p$ is of the form $[p;a+w]$ for some $a \in \ZZ$ with $p|\N(a+w).$ These ideals are indeed prime ideals. \end{cor}

 \begin{proof} The first assertion is clear from Proposition~\ref{prop:ideal_conditions_appendix}.
-The second assertion follows since $[p;a+w]$ is contained in a prime ideal $\mathfrak{p}$ since all prime ideals are maximal.
-As $p$ is a prime number, the quotient $\OD/\mathfrak{p}$ must either have $p$ or $1$ elements.
-Therefore we must either have $[p;a+w]=\mathfrak{p}$ or $\mathfrak{p}=\OD$.
-Hence $[p;a+w]$ is a prime ideal. \end{proof}

-This corollary shows that there does not exist any inert prime number if $D$ is a square because it is always possible to find an $a \in \ZZ$ such that $p|\N(a+w)$, i.e. $a=p$.
-We are now even able to count the number of different prime ideals of norm $p$ if $p$ is a prime number.
-This is an important step towards a ramification theory of prime numbers over $\OD$.
+The second assertion follows from the fact that if $[p;a+w]$ is an $\OD$-ideal, then it has index $p$ in $\OD$ and so it is a maximal ideal. \end{proof} The corollary shows that there does not exist any inert prime number if $D$ is a square because it is always possible to find an $a \in \ZZ$ such that $p|\N(a+w)$, e.g. $a=0$.
+Furthermore, it puts us into the position to count the number of different prime ideals of norm $p$ if $p$ is a prime number.
+This is paves the way towards a ramification theory of prime numbers over $\OD$.